 During World War II, M.C.
 Escher began investigating ribbon patterns from simple blocks.
 One of Escher's ribbon designs was a hexagonal tile with bands connecting pairs of sides and two accented corners.
 This artwork uses Escher's hexagonal tile to create a pattern having cyclic symmetry of order 3.
-This works pays homage to Samuel Jessurun de Mesquita, Escher's art teacher.
+This work pays homage to Samuel Jessurun de Mesquita, Escher's art teacher.
 On January 31, 1944, de Mesquita was taken from his home in the Netherlands by the German Forces to Auschwitz; he died on February 11, 1944.
 The central hexagram represents de Mesquita.
 The black knot represents the Nazi strangle on Europe.
 The small yellow points represent other Jews, some protected by friends represented by orange bands.

 Background and Inspiration